 FITC-DEAE-dextran is designed for special studies on membrane and transport properties in cells and tissues.
-Cationic (positively charged) diethylaminoethyl groups have been introduced into standard FITC-dextran.
+Cationic (positively charged) diethylaminoethyl (DEAE) groups have been introduced onto standard FITC-dextrans.
 All batches are checked for molecular weight, degree of substitution, loss on drying and free FITC.
-TdB Labs produce FITC-DEAE-dextrans from 4 kDa to 150 kDa.
-FITC-DEAE-dextrans are supplied as a yellow powder.
+TdB Labs produces FITC-DEAE-dextrans from 4 kDa to 150 kDa and these are supplied as yellow powders.

 FITC-DEAE-dextrans are synthesized from well-characterised dextran fractions derived from Leuconostoc mesenteroides B512F.
 The degree of substitution for FITC lies between 0.001 – 0.008 and the limits for nitrogen content are 3-5% – corresponding to about one DEAE-substituent per three glucose units.
 The synthesis of DEAE-dextran introduces two types of DEAE-substituents into the dextran chain (see structure in datafile).
 The predominant substituent is the single tertiary group, but this reacts further particularly at higher degree of substitution to yield a “tandem” group containing a quaternary amine as well as the tertiary amine.